Azure/simdem/demo_scripts/test/script.md

 ```
 # This is a comment and should be ignored
-echo "This output should be displayed"
+echo "This output should be displayed, the comment before this line should be ignored"
 ```

 Results:

 ```
-This output should be displayed
+This output should be displayed, the comment before this line should be ignored
 ```

 # Expected different results